sridevirella/crowdcomputing-masters-main-project/README.md

     - Navigate to the bin folder located within the Apache Cassandra folder, open a terminal and run the command `Cassandra` to start the Cassandra database instance.

     - Open a new terminal and execute the command `cqlsh` to start the CQL shell.
-In the shell, run the CQL commands or schemas from the file (/module2-middleware-broker/Cassandra-sql-queries.txt) to create keyspaces and the tables in the database.
+In the shell, run the CQL commands or schemas from the file `(/module2-middleware-broker/Cassandra-sql-queries.txt)` to create keyspaces and the tables in the database.

-    - In path /module2-middleware-broker/microservices-app/ navigate to each microservice application folder (e.g., /microservices-app/eurekaserver) and open a separate terminal (or) git bash for each microservice and run the command “./mvnw spring-boot: run”.
-The “eurekaserver” needs to be run before running any other microservices.
+    - In path /module2-middleware-broker/microservices-app/ navigate to each microservice application folder (e.g., /microservices-app/eurekaserver) and open a separate terminal (or) git bash for each microservice and run the command `./mvnw spring-boot: run`.
+The `eurekaserver` needs to be run before running any other microservices.
 Alternatively, you can import the project into IDE (e.g., IntelliJ, Eclipse) and run the application.
 -------------------------------------------------------------------------------------------------------------------------

 3) **The Workers:** The workers could be android devices or desktop devices.
 It has two sub components.
 1) The mobile client, and 2) The desktop client.